Secrets of Digital Exposure

 Why do some pictures come out perfectly exposed and others don’t?

-Whether automatic exposure or manual exposure, it doesn’t matter — this investment of your time will improve your photography and is worthwhile to attend even for seasoned pros.
+Whether you shoot in automatic exposure or manual exposure, it doesn’t matter — this class will improve your photography and is worthwhile to attend even for seasoned pros.

 What you will learn:

 • The importance of managing highlights, mid-tones and shadows

 • How in-camera metering works and when you need to step in to adjust it